 What kind of practice can students do that will help them prepare for an upcoming assignment or assessment?

 Use the answers to these questions to choose activities and questions which will give students opportunities to meaningfully engage with the material.
-Students should engage in work that gives them feedback on how well they are understanding the material and practice in using the skills important for succeeding in your course.
+You want to have students engage in work that gives them feedback on how well they are understanding the material and practice in using the skills important for succeeding in your course.
 Classroom Assessment Techniques are one type of activity that works particularly well as you are getting started with active learning.
 Using these strategies, or variations on them, can help you hold your students’ attention and help them better retain and transfer knowledge and skills from your course.

 Explain your rationale to students